blastrock/swaylock-effects/README.md

 # swaylock-effects

-swaylock-effects-second is a fork of [swaylock](https://github.com/swaywm/swaylock) which adds built-in screenshots and image manipulation effects like blurring.
+swaylock-effects-improved is a fork of [swaylock](https://github.com/swaywm/swaylock) which adds built-in screenshots and image manipulation effects like blurring.
 It's inspired by [i3lock-color](https://github.com/PandorasFox/i3lock-color), although the feature sets aren't perfectly overlapping.